azangru/ensembl-challenge/docs/understanding-task.md

 3. By using the lookup endpoint, get the stable id of the parent transcript of this protein and then the stable id of the parent gene of this transcript.

 4. Proceed as in task 1, starting from section 2.

+_*NOTE*: I initially understood this task to mean getting the ids of the transcripts containing the mutation that encodes the amino acid substitution, but it seems that there is no way of getting the mutant variants from the /sequence/id/:id endpoint.
+So what the code does, is querying for the transcripts that encode protein sequences with the original amino acid in the requested position.
+For example, request for p.Val600Glu substitution will return transcripts that encode Valine, not Glutamic acid, at position 600 of the protein_